Oil prices today: Oil plunges as Donald Trump predicts war’s end

 The G7 Group of nations is also set to hold a virtual meeting on Tuesday to discuss a possible joint release of oil reserves from their stockpiles, after they released a statement on Monday flagging their intentions.
 The G7 members are Canada, France, Germany, Italy, Japan, the United Kingdom and the United States.

-On Wall Street shares jumped in response to Mr Trump’s comments and Australian equity futures surged 2.3 per cent to point to a strong recovery after the index tumbled 2.9 per cent on Monday.
+On Wall Street shares jumped in response to Mr Trump’s comments and Australian equity futures added 1.5 per cent in the afternoon to post a strong recovery after the index tumbled 2.9 per cent on Monday.

 Australian Government bond yields also opened sharply lower this morning as traders scaled back rate hike expectations.
 The yield on the Australian 10-year bond fell 12 basis points in early trade to 4.83 per cent.
 The 1-year government bond yield fell 11 basis points to 4.29 per cent.